- Do you have a BEd degree in preschool teacher education?

 Course description

 Language is a necessary tool for expression and communication and opens the door to knowledge and understanding of societies.
-Knowledge of languages increases open-mindedness and promotes intellectual development and a better understanding of one's own culture.
+Knowledge of languages increases open-mindedness and promotes intellectual development and a better understanding of own culture.
 Plurilingualism is linked to education, achievement, and student well-being.
-The aims of the course are that participants become familiar with ways to evaluate and use the linguistic and cultural resources of students, and are able to apply teaching methods based on the linguistic resources of multilingual students to promote their learning.
+The course aims are for participants to become familiar with ways to evaluate and use students' linguistic and cultural resources and apply teaching methods based on the linguistic resources of multilingual students to promote their learning.

 Bullying prevention, best practices and interventions (TÓS509M)